makerdao/community/faqs/governance.md

 ## When do Executive Votes Happen?

-An Executive Vote can occur at any time, however the current schedule calls for Executive Votes to go live on Fridays 12pm EST.
+An Executive Vote can occur at any time, however the current schedule calls for Executive Votes to go live on Fridays 12pm EST/9am PST/14:00 UTC

 ## What is Continuous Approval Voting?

 There are three main aspects to Continuous Approval Voting.
 The first is that a vote creates a barrier for new proposals, since new proposals need to surpass the voting weight of the last successful proposal.
 Secondly, votes are meant to remain in the system continuously in order to prevent bad proposals from passing easily.
-Thirdly, generally the more votes there are on the current state of the system, the more secure the system is from any “rogue” proposals.
+Finally, the more votes there are on the current state of the system, the more secure the system generally is from any "rogue" proposals.

 MKR token holders are tasked with maintaining the health of the system and the stability of the peg while defending against any proposals that seem antithetical to the prudent governance of the system.
 If a proposal is introduced that MKR holders recognize as beneficial, then the majority of tokens may shift to this new proposal and implement it as the new state of the system.